Are your clients and teachers not receiving Email Lesson Reminders? Make sure that:

 - Delivered - The recipient’s email server returned a successful delivery response.

-- Sent - The message has not been sent to the recipient’s email address, but a response has not been returned yet.
+- Sent - The message has been sent to the recipient’s email address, but a response has not been returned yet by their email provider.

 - Dropped - The email was not delivered.
 This could be due to several reasons including: